trilbymedia/grav-plugin-flex-objects/README.md

 {% include 'flex-directory/site.html.twig' %}
 ```

-Alternatively just create a page called `flex-template.md` or set the template of your existing page to `template: flex-template`.
-This will use the `flex-template.html.twig` file provided by the plugin.
-If this doesn't suit your needs.
-You can copy the provided Twig templates into your theme and modify them:
+Alternatively just create a page called `flex-directory.md` or set the template of your existing page to `template: flex-directory`.
+This will use the `flex-directory.html.twig` file provided by the plugin.
+If this doesn't suit your needs, you can copy the provided Twig templates into your theme and modify them:

 ```shell